Table of Contents[Hide][Show]

 Working with a Disability Attorney

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your ulcerative colitis and its impact on your ability to work, the Ortiz Law Firm offers a free consultation with no obligation to use our firm.
-During the call, you can ask any questions you have regarding your claim, and we will answer them.
-To see how we can help you win your long-term disability case, call us at (888) 321-8131.
+The Ortiz Law Firm has successfully represented clients in disability cases across the United States.
+If you would like to discuss your claim with an experienced disability lawyer, the Ortiz Law Firm offers a free case evaluation with no obligation to use our firm.
+Call us at (888) 321-8131 to see how we can help you win your long-term disability case.